Beavis and Butt-Head: 1993–1997: First seven seasons and first film

 The show's first season was animated by J. J. Sedelmaier Productions, while the rest was handled by an in-house animation unit for MTV.
 Initially, the show's animators condensed the show's art style down to the industry standard of limited animation, which Judge likened to a Saturday morning-type style.
 He was specific about the show looking intentionally off-kilter: "there's something kind of interesting about seeing drawings animated that look like they were done by a 15-year-old in his notebook," he later said.
 In describing the show's style, Elizabeth Kolbert from The New York Times wrote: "They are drawn with purposeful crudeness and their motions have the jerky, seasick quality of marionettes."

 Getting the show to a place to where Judge felt it was running smoothly was difficult.
 He was particularly embarrassed by the first five episodes of the show, with its crude animation style, and was ready to end the show after the second season, when he felt like he was running out of ideas.
 He claimed he got a "second wind" in the series' third season, which is where he felt like it hit its stride, and he also felt particularly inspired during the series' fifth season.
-The relentless pace in making the show was wearing him down, which is why he chose to end the series after its 1996 film adaption.
+The relentless pace in making the show was wearing him down, which is why he chose to end the series after its 1996 film adaptation.

 2011: Eighth season

 Judge returned to the characters to develop an additional season of the program, which aired in 2011.
 John Altschuler, formerly a writer for King of the Hill, told a Rolling Stone reporter that he saw signs that Mike Judge was thinking of reviving Beavis and Butt-Head.
 On more than one occasion, Judge told the writers that one of their ideas for an episode of King of the Hill would work well for Beavis and Butt-Head; eventually he concluded, "Maybe we should just actually make some good Beavis and Butt-Head episodes."
 Later, a Lady Gaga video convinced Van Toffler of the tenability of a Beavis and Butt-Head revival: "I felt like there was a whole crop of new artists—and what the world sorely missed was the point of view that only Beavis and Butt-Head could bring."
 As in the old series, Beavis and Butt-Head are high school students who, among other things, criticize contemporary music videos.
 In updating the show for its millennial-era audience, the duo also watch episodes of Jersey Shore, Ultimate Fighting Championship matches, and amateur videos from YouTube.
 Some characters like Daria Morgendorffer did not return.
 According to TMZ, MTV had not asked Tracy Grandstaff to reprise that role; Judge confirmed that the character was limited to a cameo appearance.
-As the animation business had switched to digital tools in the time between, this version utilized digital ink and paint, with each drawing simply scanned into a computer and colored.
+As the animation business had switched to digital tools in the time between, this version used digital ink and paint, with each drawing simply scanned into a computer and colored.